NinoBleus/NetworkProgramming/README.md

      eCommerce?>checkout
      ```

-   - To update the quantity of a product in the shopping cart:
+   - To update the quantity of a product in the shopping cart: (e.g., product ID: 12345, quantity: 3)
      ```
-     eCommerce?>updateCartItem
+     eCommerce?>updateCartItem>12345>3
      ```

    - To remove all products from the shopping cart:
      ```
      eCommerce?>clearCart
-     ```

-   - To view details of a specific product (e.g., product ID: 12345):
-     ```
-     eCommerce?>viewProduct 12345
      ```

    - To view a list of past orders: